Water & Equity Mapping Tools

 Climate & Economic Justice Screening Tool

-The White House Council on Environmental Quality (CEQ) launched the Climate and Economic Justice Screening Tool in public beta form in February 2022 as directed by President Biden’s Executive Order 14008.
+The White House Council on Environmental Quality (CEQ) launched the Climate and Economic Justice Screening Tool (CEJST) in public beta form in February 2022 as directed by President Biden’s Executive Order 14008.
+The 1.0 version of the tool was released in November 2022.
 The CEJST, like EJScreen, includes demographic and environmental indicators, though it does not include race/ethnicity as an indicator.
 The tool was designed in support of the Justice40 initiative to direct Federal investments to disadvantaged communities.
 The tool may help specify funding criteria, implementation requirements , and evaluation of the initiative’s successes and shortcomings.

 State-level Mapping Tools